 This subject presents itself very forcibly to our mind for consideration, and, in passing a few thoughts upon it, we are led to inquire whether spirit prophecies can be relied upon-we mean, are they correct enough to warrant us in acting in accordance with their directions?
 Possibly your answer would be that "common sense should guide us in all of our actions."

-our actions."

 The question is, how do spirits arrive at their conclusions?
 We frequently hear the remark like this, "A medium told me a great many things, but they never came true.
 I have been told so much that my confidence in the truth of what spirits prophesy, has been lost."
 Certainly this is an unflattering manner in which to receive the communications spirits are at some pains to extend to us.
-Why, then, do the spirits fall to prophesy correctly, truthfully, so that we may depend upon them truthfully, so that we may depend upon them as being reliable sources from which to acquire an insight of the future?
-Is it the inability of the controlling spirit, or the deficiency of the medium?
+Why, then, do the spirits fail to prophesy correctly, truthfully, so that we may depend upon them as being reliable sources from which to acquire an insight of the future?
+Is it the inability of the controlling spirit, or the deficiency of the medium? cy of the medium?

 We answer to these questions that there is a fault in both; neither being responsible for the deficiency.
-This may appear presuming on our part, yet we know that there are deficiencies in every medium; if nothing else, the personal identity of a medium can not be wholly overcome by the influence of the control ling spirit, and if it could be so overcome, we hold the spirit of the medium will have passed on to the other life.
+This may appear presuming on our part, yet we know that there are defi-ciencies in every medium; if nothing else, the personal identity of a medium can not be wholly overcome by the influence of the control ling spirit, and if it could be so overcome, we hold the spirit of the medium will have passed on to the other life.
 The deficiency of the spirit lies in the want of knowledge sufficient to form a clear conclusion of the events to take place in the future, for which we think there is a plausible reason to be given.

-overlooked, hence the dissatisfaction generally regarding spirit prophecies.
+It seems as though the manner in which given some very flattering notices of my lec-tures in the city, just previous to the publish-ing of the above, such for example as the fol-not, take place in the future, has been entirely overlooked, hence the dissatisfaction generally regarding spirit prophecies.

-We are well aware that a person of good reasoning powers, can conclude from the evidence of circumstances from which he is to judge, what the issue may be of a certain case.
+We are well aware that a person of good rea soning powers, can conclude from the evidence of circumstances from which he is to judge, what the issue may be of a certain case.
 We could, by the aggregation of circumstances, form a correct conclusion of the events to take place in the future, were it not, that other and unseen events interpose to falsify the result.
-In proof of this, we would state the relation of cause and effect, which is underiable, and we have a interpose to the state of th and we have an instance of this in the prog-nostication of the Signal Service Bureau, which are nearly always correct.
-To be plain, we have but one more condition to supply and our mode of reasoning will adapt itself to spirit prophecy, that of having a greater array of facts presented to them on account of their better faculty and adaptation to acquire the knowledge of these circumstances.
-We hold logic to be logic whether the deductions be made by man or spirits.
-We are, therefore, decidedly of the opinion that the faults of incorrect prophecy are attributable to the lack of knowledge on the part of spirits and the idosyncrasies of the medium's mind and constitution.
+In proof of this, we would state the re-lation of cause and effect, which is undeniable, and we have an instance of this in the prognostication of the Signal Service Bureau which are nearly always correct.
+To be plain we have but one more condition to supply and our mode of reasoning will adapt itself to spirit prophecy, that of having a greater array of facts presented to them on account of their better faculty and adaptation to acquire the knowledge of these circumstances.

+We hold logic to be logic whether the deduc tions be made by man or spirits.
+We are, therefore, decidedly of the opinion that the faults of incorrect prophecy are attributable to the lack of knowledge on the part of spirite and the idosyncrasics of the medium's mind and constitution.